Revision Date: 17 August 2018

 - Keeps necessary original receipts when traveling

-- Attaches necessary original receipts, itinerary, or other supporting documentation when submitting a travel voucher
+- Attaches necessary original receipts, itinerary, or other supporting documentation when submitting an Expense Report

 - Ensures that each travel arrangement is the most cost effective considering all relevant circumstances